Table of Contents

 If things are going well, you need to be able to communicate what’s working, and why the campaign is so awesome!
 If the campaign is struggling, you need to be able to analyze it to know why and explain your plan to turn things around.

 Oftentimes, a small business owner isn't an advertising expert, which is why they hired you in the first place.
-A very important part of the reporting process for them then is to communicate in real-life business results that your advertising is driving.
+A very important part of the reporting process for them then is to communicate in real-life business results that your digital advertising is driving.
+Just keep in mind that they are not going to understand all of these advertising ROI metrics.

 So what does that mean exactly?